DominikNoga/task_organiser/README.md

 to do app written in django and js

 App created to help with task organisation.
-App is still in progress, next features that i am planning to add is ability to chat with Your friends added in app
+App is still in progress, next feature that i am planning to implement is ability to chat with Your friends added in app